Important Coronavirus Information

 Infection Control Measures

-Since early March, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), Centers Medicare & Medicaid Services (CMS), and our state and local health departments.
+Since March 2020, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), Centers Medicare & Medicaid Services (CMS), and our state and local health departments.
 Our campus continues to:

 - Monitor and screen residents daily for symptoms of respiratory illness, temperature and oxygen levels.